 Hydrogen cells for airborne usage

-The HYCARUS project will design a generic PEM fuel cell system compatible of two NEA, develop, test and demonstrate at TRL6 one of the two (Galleys, lavatory) for a single aisle aircraft.
+The HYCARUS project will design a generic PEM fuel cell system compatible of two NEA, then develop, test and demonstrate it against TRL6 .
 A secondary electrical power generation model for a business executive jet will be run.
 The application will be tested with the fuel cell system and the storage system under flying conditions.
 Furthermore, investigations will be made to understand how to capture and reuse the by-products.

 Zodiac Aerotechnics SAS, France